 In order to understand where I’m going, we should understand where I have been.
 Going back 346 pages on the blog, my first ever blog post was published in April 2013 a few months after launching the site and focusing on it after contributing for Julio over on FASHIONIGHTS.com.

 When I got the idea to launch a blog after being introduced to it from my then boyfriend, I knew I loved writing about food and wine.
 I had in fact worked in the restaurant industry for over ten years amid my years as a student and as a young man.
 Food and wine made people happy and it unified us all, not to mention I loved talking about both!
-So onto GoDaddy I went with Amanda Hayden because she had experience building websites and we began the journey of birthing the brand.
+So onto GoDaddy I went looking at the likes of godaddy wordpress guide options to help me with building my new site.
+I also eventually got in touch with Amanda Hayden because she had experience building websites and we began the journey of birthing the brand.

 Back in 2013 although GoDaddy was still very much the leader in website building and buying your domain, but you needed a SUBSTANTIAL amount more of knowledge and understanding of coding – neither of which were ever my strong suit.
 When you bought your domain and decided on the domain extensions you want, you then chose a theme to layer on top of it – a proverbial internet sandwich of fun.
 But it didn’t stop there!
 A working knowledge of html was needed to embed things into your post, and sometimes your themes (purchased or free) broke amid an update and you had to start all over again.
 It was fun, but sometimes your website crashed and it was challenging to fix it.
 Thank goodness for all those years with Amanda in the beginning to help!